dimitrinicolas/front-end-stack/README.md

-# Front-end Stack
+# Website starter

+Personal website development stack.

-Personal front-end development stack, built on PostCSS, Webpack, Babel, ESLint and Browsersync.
+Front-end is built on PostCSS, Webpack, Babel, ESLint and Browsersync.

+Back-end is build on Node.js and Express.

 ## Installation